 Arizona Storytellers to proportion memories in style at ‘Stylish Stories’ event

 Fashion goes beyond apparel.
-It may be a statement of who we’re and how we need the sector to see us.
+It may be a statement of who we are and how we need the sector to see us.

 “My story is ready the development of my sense of splendor and womanhood instilled via the women I become surrounded with the aid of at some stage in my formative years,” Thomas-Wilson said.
 “How those pics had been effected with the aid of the outer international I grew up in.”
-She and four different people will share tales about fashion at the Arizona Storytellers Stylish Stories show on Wednesday, May 15, at the Phoenix Art Museum in important Phoenix.
-Kaila White, host of azcentral’s Valley one zero one podcast, and Melissa Farley, USA TODAY digital operations supervisor, will host the evening.
+At the Phoenix Art Museum in important Phoenix, she and four people will share tales about fashion at the Arizona Storytellers Stylish Stories show on Wednesday, May 15.
+Kaila White, host of azcentral’s Valley One Zero One podcast, and Melissa Farley, USA TODAY digital operations supervisor, will host the evening.

 With his tale, Mario Avent wishes people to be comfier with themselves.
 “People care an excessive amount of approximately what humans think about them,” Avent said.
-“Know who you are, manage what you do, and don’t be afraid to be yourself.”
+“Know yourself, manage what you do, and don’t be afraid to be yourself.”
 Tellers becoming a member of Thomas-Wilson and Avent consist of:

-Once you have uploaded your photo, you enter the hairstyle editor, where there are four tools at your disposal.
+Once you have uploaded your photo, enter the hairstyle editor, where four tools are available.